Skip to Content

 Damaged Blades

-The blade system of a damper involves a set of blades that, using a motor or gravity mechanism, will open or close.
-If the electrics or sealing mechanism are compromised, this may result in the blades being unable to open or close.
+The blade system of a damper involves a one or a set of blades that, using a motor, spring, or hinge/gravity mechanism, will open or close.

 The blades are designed to lie flat against each other and create a seal for the air backflow.
 If the blades do not close completely, this seal is not formed, and air cannot be blocked.